 The curriculum lab is a reference center for future educators.
 This lab is housed in the library and contains more than 5,000 volumes of children’s literature, public and private school textbooks, and instructional material to aid education majors in preparing lesson plans and teaching units.
 Students and faculty are able to access many of the library’s holdings from their residences and offices.

 The Academic Center for Enrichment (ACE) is located in Buena Vida East Wing, second floor, and provides one-on-one services to enrich our students’ academic learning experiences.
 In addition to offering individual tutoring services in every discipline area, ACE also offers subject-area workshops in math, science, accounting, music, history, and other content areas as requested by faculty or students.
 These workshops are conducted in the modular buildings adjacent to Mod 5.

 In addition to offering individual tutoring services in every discipline area, ACE also offers subject-area workshops in math, science, accounting, music, history, and other content areas as requested by faculty or students.
 In addition, ACE works cooperatively with the ADA program providing facilitators trained to help those who need accommodations.
 The Center is also equipped with a Kurzweil Reader/Scanner, reader assistant technology.

 While ACE welcomes walk-in clients, we suggest that students make an appointment in advance as session slots are quickly filled during the semester.
 Tutoring sessions last about 25 minutes per session, but multiple sessions can be scheduled when needed.
 For more information concerning ACE hours, location, and appointments, please call 863-667- 3157 or 863-669-4262, or e-mail email@example.com.

-The new College of Business and Legal Studies and College of Education Building was dedicated September 18, 2008.
-The buildings new classrooms include the latest in education technology, and the building also houses a 130 seat lecture hall.
+The College of Education Building was dedicated September 18, 2008.
+The building’s classrooms include the latest in education technology, and the building also houses a 130 seat lecture hall.